musty-codified/appointment-booking-system/README.md

 ---

 ## 5. Admin Role & Login Credentials ##
-You can login as an amin using the test account:
+You can login as an Admin using the test account:
 - **email**: Gryffindor@gmail.com,
 - **password**: Codified#123